 - As a concluding recap show the slide 'Gender and sex are fundamentally different'.
-Go down through each of the points to reinforce the differences between the terms and to clear up any misconceptions that the students may have had. - Gender attributes are learned and shaped by society, change over time and may be different in different societies. - Sexual characteristics are biologically determined, and remain the same throughout time and across societies.
+Go down through each of the points to reinforce the differences between the terms and to clear up any misconceptions that the students may have had. - · Gender attributes are learned and shaped by society, change over time and may be different in different societies. - Sexual characteristics are biologically determined, and remain the same throughout time and across societies.

-- Ask the class to reflect individually about today's lesson. - Did they learn anything new?
+- · Ask the class to reflect individually about today's lesson. - Did they learn anything new?

-- Have they changed their mind about something? - Can they define gender and sex? - Can they explain the difference between the terms? - Ask some of the individuals to share their reflections with the class.
+- · Have they changed their mind about something? - Can they define gender and sex? - Can they explain the difference between the terms? - Ask some of the individuals to share their reflections with the class.

-- Write an article for a magazine about what gender is and how it affects society. - Make an informative poster about the differences between gender and sex and display it in a prominent place in the school to teach other students about the different terms. - Do some research about the term gender in different countries.
-Does gender mean the same thing in every country?
-Do people get treated differently based on gender in different countries?
+- · Write an article for a magazine about what gender is and how it affects society. - students about the different terms. - differently based on gender in different countries?

-- · Use mixed ability groups during activities. - Allow time during the mind map and dictionary activities for each student to complete the task. - Allow enough time during the walking debate type activity for every student to think about the statement and decide if they agree/disagree with it.
+- Use mixed ability groups during activities. - Allow time during the mind map and dictionary activities for each student to complete the task. - with it.

-- The students will self-assess and reflect on their knowledge of the meaning of gender vs. sex. - The groups can be assessed on their engagement and effort in the mind map activity. - The students' level of critical thinking and self-challenging can be assessed during the walking debate activity. - The students can be assessed on their learning at the end during reflection time when they discuss and prove what they have learned.
+- meaning of gender vs. sex. - mind map activity. - The students' level of critical thinking and self-challenging can be assessed during the walking debate activity. - The students can be assessed on their learning at the end during